-He retired in 2013 and is currently a goalkeeping coach at Wigan Athletic, having also had a stint in the same role at Huddersfield Town.
+He retired in 2013 and is currently a goalkeeping coach at Nottingham forest, having also had stints in the same role at Huddersfield Town and Wigan Athletic.

 Then at Preston and having started two Euro 2008 qualifiers under Staunton, Henderson suffered greatly from injuries in the years that followed.
 His career was derailed by a serious spine injury, one that would eventually force him to retire at the age of 27 in 2011.